Stoops-ML/aerofoils/README.md

 - [ShowAerofoil.py](ShowAerofoil.py) needs to be updated for TensorBoard
 - make print activations method in [run_CNN script](run_CNN.py) more robust
 - look into aerofoil transformsations.
 Currently there is on a flip horizontal transformation (not yet implemented)
 - apply PCA on the activations from the convolutions.
 This will get the most important geometrical features of the aerofoil.
+From this, plot a graph of two (or three) features against each other for each aerofoil.
+This should cluster similar aerofoils together and might show interesting latent features.

 ### Notes
 - [run_NN.py](run_NN.py) depreciated.
 Current work is being completed on the convolutional neural network only